SeidenGroup/siteadd/README.md

   want to use a different set of extensions, for example.
 The new PHP config will be under the site's `phpconf` folder and copied from the `/QOpenSys/etc/php` directory.
-* `-Y`: If the web server should start automatically.`
+* `-Y`: If the web server should start automatically.
+Default.
 * `-N`: If the web server should *not* start automatically.`
+* `-T`: Override the default template directory.

+#### Overriding templates.

-Some additional flags are used to override what templates are used.
+The `-T` flag is used to override what templates are used for substitutions.
 The templates are m4 files with certain variables given.
 Consult the templates and script for the variables to use for a custom template.

-* `-h`: `httpd.conf`
+* `template-httpd.m4`: `SITEDIR/conf/httpd.conf`
-* `-H`: `index.html`
+* `template-index.html.m4`: `SITEDIR/htdocs/index.html`
-* `-f`: `fastcgi.conf` (zend enabler)
+* `template-fastcgi.m4`: `SITEDIR/fastcgi.conf` (zend enabler)

 ### rmsite

 The only argument taken is the name of the site.
-It will unregister the site from the known list of sites, and remove the directory.
+It will end the HTTP server, unregister the site from the known list of sites, and remove the directory.